azcoigreach/azc-screeps/screeps-stats/README.md

 2. `cp .env.example .env`
 3. Fill in the `.env` file with your Screeps server API token
 4. `docker-compose up -d`

+# Grafana
+Grafana is available at `http://localhost:3000` with the default credentials `admin:admin`.